 Panamanian athletes have exelled in a variety of sports.
 The country won its first olympic gold medal thanks to Irving Saladino in the 2008 Beijing Olympics in the long jump category.
 Other famous olimpians include Alonso Edward and Lloyd La Beach.

 The sport that first gained Panama international recognition was boxing through legends like Roberto Duran, Panama Al Brown, Ismael Laguna and Guillermo Jones.

-Panamanians have gained famed as talented baseball players.
-One of our most famous players is Mariano Rivera, he was the "closer" pitcher for the New York Yankees and has been nominated for the Baseball Hall of Fame.
+Panamanians have gained fame as talented baseball players.
+One of our most famous players is Mariano Rivera, he was the "closer" pitcher for the New York Yankees.
+In 2019 he became the first player in history to be unanimously selected for the Baseball Hall of Fame.